 The purpose of the AAP is to expedite the review of actions that might affect historic properties and leverage the NEPA process for coordination and consultation.
 At Fort Benning, the NEPA process of project review begins with the proponent submitting a Fort Benning Form 144R.
 All projects are reviewed by the various Program managers, including the Cultural Resources Manager.
 For those projects finding no effect to historic properties, a simple "concur" is noted, and the CRM review ends.
 Using Section 106 procedures, a finding of no adverse effect would still require review by the State Historic Preservation Officer (SHPO) and Tribes, as necessary.
-Under the HPC, however, a finding of no adverse effect will require no further review prior to the project can be changed to no effect or no adverse effect if redesign or other avoidance measures are taken.
+Under the HPC, however, a finding of no adverse effect will require no further review prior to the project notice to proceed, although record of the project is kept for a yearly review by the relevant state SHPO and Tribes in consultation with Fort Benning.
+An initial finding of an adverse effect for a project can be changed to no effect or no adverse effect if redesign or other avoidance measures are taken.
 Should mitigation be required, consultation with the appropriate SHPO and Tribes, as needed, will be conducted through the process required by NEPA.
 At this stage, comment may be made formally by all stakeholders, and Fort Benning must take into account such comments prior to deciding how to proceed.

-1.2.3 Goals of Plan.
+- 1.2.3 Goals of Plan.
 Fort Benning is committed to meeting the legal requirements and also takes measures for communication and involvement of the public and stakeholders in the planning of the ODRP projects at Fort Benning.
 Limitations in resources, personnel, and time impose constraints that necessitate an efficient and realistic plan.
 This PIP must assist the Army planners and be realistic for implementation.
-Goals for this PIP include:

-- Promote an understanding of public and stakeholder involvement requirements and opportunities for better resourcing and scheduling; - Specify steps needed to meet legal responsibilities for comment opportunities of public members and stakeholders; - List realistic time frames and responsible persons or offices for each step; - Coordinate activities to maximize the quality of the information, ensure the information relates to planning actions in process, and incorporate any resultant feedback into future participation or planning processes; - Incorporate opportunities to present information to better partner with the community; and - Keep the Fort Benning Public Affairs Officer (PAO) informed.
+Goals for this PIP include: - Promote an understanding of public and stakeholder involvement requirements and opportunities for better resourcing and scheduling; - Specify steps needed to meet legal responsibilities for comment opportunities of public members and stakeholders; - List realistic time frames and responsible persons or offices for each step; - Coordinate activities to maximize the quality of the information, ensure the information relates to planning actions in process, and incorporate any resultant feedback into future participation or planning processes; - Incorporate opportunities to present information to better partner with the community; and - Keep the Fort Benning Public Affairs Officer (PAO) informed.